reneschulte/WriteableBitmapEx/README.md

 [Dr. Andrew Burnett-Thompson](http://www.linkedin.com/profile/view?id=54694225)and his team proposed the portability refactoring, provided the WPF port and much more beneficial functions.
 [Nikola Mihaylov (Nokola)](http://nokola.com) made some optimizations on the DrawLine and DrawRectangle methods, provided the original TgaWrite and the anti-aliased line drawing function.
 [Bill Reiss](http://blogs.silverarcade.com/silverlight-games-101) wrote the Blit methods.
+And all the other amazing contributors you can see in the Contributors tab here on GitHub.